projf/projf-explore/README.md

 ### FPGA Architecture

 Our designs seek to be vendor-neutral, but some functionality requires support for vendor primitives.
-We currently support two FPGA architectures with a third in testing:
+We currently support two FPGA architectures:

 * **XC7** - Xilinx 7 Series FPGAs, such as Spartan-7 and Artix-7
   * `BUFG`, `MMCME2_BASE`
   * HDMI support: `OBUFDS`, `OSERDES2`
 * **iCE40** - Lattice iCE40 FPGAs, such as iCE40 UltraPlus
   * `SB_IO`, `SB_PLL40_PAD`, `SB_SPRAM256KA`
-* **ECP5** - Lattice ECP5 is in testing with ULX3S board

 We also infer block ram (BRAM); see [lib/memory](lib/memory).